For Recruiters: FAQs

 Independent Communications Contractor

-One of my clients was a large insurer with a reputation for bland communications.
+One of my clients was a large insurer with a reputation for bland, predictable communications.
 I enjoyed helping them articulate their value passionately as their rebrand consultant.
 After a few engagements with a couple of clients, my grandparents care and estate was finalized, so I returned to regular employment.

 Manager, Internal Communications at United Services Organizations (2023-2025)